sra1bejugam/RegexGenerator/README.md

 - **String** `isReplaceString`: this variable is used when we choose replace method, giving the keyword to this variable will replace the string.

--  **Boolean** `isCaseSensitive` : Flag which is tagged to regex pattern to handle case Sensitive cases.
+-  **Boolean** `isCaseInSensitive` : Flag which is tagged to regex pattern to handle case Sensitive cases.

 - **Boolean** `isGlobal` :flag which is tagged to attern to handle global cases.